 The food at The Pheasant is ingredient led with a focus on British cookery.
-Our menu changes weekly, sometimes daily, and is dictated by the growers and producers that we work with - they tell us what is at it’s best and we put it on the menu.
+Our menu changes weekly, even daily, dictated by the growers and producers that we work with - they tell us what is at it’s best and we put it on the menu.
 We believe that a pub is at the heart of the community and therefore we work with ingredients that are grown or sourced as close as possible to our pub.
-Not only does this mean that we can use produce at its peak, but also that we can support the growers, producers and businesses who are part of our local economy.
+Not only does this mean that we can use produce at its peak, but also that we can support the growers, producers and businesses who are the heart of our local economy.

 Close-up of green bean plants growing in a farm, with green beans visible on the vines.